 Once all the information has been integrated, the expert conducting the vocational evaluation will formulate an opinion as to the disabled individual’s pre and post-injury employability and earning capacity and issue a comprehensive vocational report with vocational recommendations as to the next steps based on both immediate and long-term job and career objectives/goals.

 Occupational Assessment Services has been conducting vocational evaluations for over twenty years.
-We have worked with clients in New York, New Jersey, Pennsylvania, Connecticut, and Florida.
+We have worked with clients in New York, New Jersey, California, Texas, Georgia, Pennsylvania, Massachusetts, Connecticut, and Florida.
 Call us at 800-292-1919 to discuss how a vocational evaluation can bring value to your case.